Daniel F. Walsh: Early life and priesthood

 Danial Walsh was born on October 2, 1937, in San Francisco, California.
+He attend St. Anne's School before entering St. Joseph High School in Mountain View, California.

-Walsh was ordained to the priesthood for the Archdiocese of San Francisco on March 30, 1963, in the Mission Dolores Basilica by Joseph Thomas McGucken.
-After his ordination, Walsh served as associate pastor of St. Pius Parish in Redwood City, Californina.
+Walsh was ordained to the priesthood for the Archdiocese of San Francisco on March 30, 1963, in the Mission Dolores Basilica in San Francisco by Joseph Thomas McGucken.
+After his ordination, Walsh served as associate pastor of St. Pius Parish in Redwood City, California.
 The next year, he went to Washington D.C. to enter the Catholic University of America.

 From 1966 to 1970, Walsh taught at Junípero Serra High School in San Mateo, California.
 He served as assistant chancellor for the archdiocese from 1970 to 1976.
 He then held the position of private secretary to Archbishop Joseph McGucken until 1978.
 Walsh became chancellor of the archdiocese in 1978, and its vicar general in 1981.

 Auxiliary Bishop of San Francisco

-On July 30, 1981, Pope John Paul II appointed Walsh as an auxiliary bishop of the Archdiocese of San Francisco and titular bishop of Tigias.
-He was consecrated on September 24, 1981 by Archbishop John Quinn, with Bishops Michael Kenny and Joseph Ferrario serving as co-consecrators, in the Cathedral of Saint Mary of the Assumption in San Francisco.
+On July 30, 1981, Pope John Paul II appointed Walsh as an auxiliary bishop of San Francisco and titular bishop of Tigias.
+He was consecrated on September 24, 1981, by Archbishop John Quinn, with Bishops Michael Kenny and Joseph Ferrario serving as co-consecrators, in the Cathedral of Saint Mary of the Assumption in San Francisco.

 Bishop of Reno-Las Vegas

-On June 9, 1987, Pope John Paul II appointed Walsh as bishop of the Diocese of Reno-Las Vegas.
+On June 9, 1987, John Paul II appointed Walsh as bishop of Reno-Las Vegas.
 He was installed on August 6, 1987.

 Bishop of Las Vegas

-On March 1, 1995, Walsh was appointed as bishop of the new Diocese of Las Vegas by Pope John Paul II.
+On March 1, 1995, Walsh was appointed as bishop of Las Vegas by John Paul II.
 This diocese and the new Diocese of Reno had been carved out of the former Diocese of Reno-Las Vegas.
 Walsh was installed on July 28, 1995.